fishing/fishing.github.com/rods.md

 For saltwater pier fishing you generally want a 7-8ft rod for catching baitfish, and/or a 10+ft rod for catching some larger fish.
 My first large rod was 11ft and $35 but it was super heavy and couldn't cast very far.
 Good larger rods run $200+, with the best bang for your buck somewhere between $200-$500.
 Some cheaper rods like the [Okuma Longitude](https://www.amazon.com/Okuma-Longitude-Surf-Graphite-Rods/dp/B0087OSKBW) are ~$100 and do the job but better ones include: St Croix Surf Mojo / Legend, Shimano Tiralejo, and the Daiwa Coastal Salt Pro.

-You want to match your rod to your height / strength: if you're shorter and want to go surf fishing maybe go for a 10" rod, otherwise if you're taller 11", 12", even 12.5" or 13" rods can work.
+You want to match your rod to your height / strength as well as the kind of fishing you're going to do: if you're shorter and want to go surf fishing maybe go for a 10" rod, otherwise if you're taller 11", 12", even 12.5" or 13" rods can work.
 More expensive rods will generally be lighter and/or more sensitive for the same size / strength.

+I tend to fish lakes by hiking around them.
+Many good spots are limited by the fact that trees are hanging overhead; in those situations I'm very happy I have a 7 foot rod which seems to be the sweet spot for freshwater lakeshore fishing.

+Longer rods DO NOT MEAN MORE CASTING DISTANCE.
+If you imagine casting with a broomstick (long but inflexible) you'll see this is true.
+The more bendable your rod, the more you can "fling" your lures.
+I prefer fast-medium fast action (how "bendy" your rod is) + medium-heavy power.
+Some people get really technical or really into a single kind of fish, but for me I value versatility.